All Episodes

 Come on, man.

-Are you a junkie?
+Are you a junk?

 What do you say?

-Uh Rebecca, is is that true?
+Rebecca, is that true?

-Is that been your experience?
+Has that been your experience?

 Absolutely.

-And yes, hi, Sean.
+Yes, hi, Sean.

 Yes, it is absolutely true.

-The Russian intelligence services um have done their homework on President Biden, and not just during this term, but during his previous terms, obviously.
+The Russian intelligence services have done their homework on President Biden, and not just during this term, but during his previous terms, obviously.

-He has spent 30 years plus in the government, and he has no basic understanding of the tenants of the principal tenants of statecraft, such as uh strategic deterrence, such as diplomacy, I'm referring to him handing out basically target lists under the rubric of uh redlining to Putin, who considers the United States its primary threat.
+He has spent 30 years plus in the government, and he has no basic understanding of the tenets of the principal tenets of statecraft, such as strategic deterrence, such as diplomacy.

-I mean, the reality is, I mean, these have been disastrous weeks for the United States, and now the question is, Kyron, if you do agree with Rapaca, if you don't tell us, but assuming you do, and and that they study American presidents, they see the obvious, which is cognitive decline.
+And now the question is, Kyron, if you do agree with Rebecca, if you don't tell us, but assuming you do, and that they study American presidents, they see the obvious, which is cognitive decline.

-Come on, man, are you junkie?
+Come on, man, are you a junkie?

-Um what do they do with that information?
+What do they do with that information?

-Because to me that just shows them weakness.
+Because to me, that just shows them weakness.

 Now, do they fear the U.S. military would kind of fill the void or fill the gap?

-Um and so that's a part of statecraft.
+And so that's a part of statecraft.

-But there's something else, Sean, that you kind of hinted at that I think is important in this conversation, and it's not just reading the tea leaves about the cognitive abilities of the American president.
+But there's something else, Sean, that you kind of hinted at that I think is important in this conversation.

 If you embrace these premises and arguments and assumptions, then you would have to declare his European trip a success.

-Um second, transnational elites, including European diplomats, know best.
+Second, transnational elites, including European diplomats, know best.

 They know better than the American middle class, than the American voter, than the American public.